-4. Insured – Make sure you grab a copy of their details, especially public liability.
+4. Insurance – make sure you grab a copy of their details, especially public liability.
 They should also be able to supply a risk assessment if required.

-5. The best cameras and lenses for the job, without doubt.
+5. Equipment – the best cameras and lenses for the job, without doubt.

 Think about the kind of images you want a conference photographer to supply

 There can be many Conference formats but they all share a familiar concept to achieve the same goals – stage, speaker(s), audience, debates.
 Maybe your producing a political or academic conference, or it could just be entirely industry focused, forming part of a wider event such as trade shows with multitrack seminars or workshops.
 Whatever the subject or scale you’ll need to ask yourself just “what the heck do we need photographing and how are we going to use all these images!”
 Most conference producers plan way ahead a list of essential images they will need.
 Thinking about the shots you need for future collateral will save you so much frustration come the end of your conference.
 Most professional conference shooters are good and will get what you need without asking but please don’t leave it to chance, write a detailed brief based on the end use!